Exploring the world of murals and art directly from industry professionals

 Sign up your kids for a summer of mural painting, collaboration, and visual arts exploration.

-Kids will practice drawing and painting techniques through mural collaborations and develop individual creative projects.
+Kids will practice drawing and painting techniques through mural collaborations and individual creative projects.

 LEARNING FROM THE EXPERTS